B-UMMI/ReMatCh/README.md

 The column content will be: 1) Run Accession numbers, 2) Sequencing instrument models, 3) (secondary) Study Accession numbers, 4) library types, 5) library layouts.
 The first line of *IDs_list.seqFromWebTaxon.tab* will contain the date of accession.

+**Running ReMatCh for MultiLocus Sequence Typing**
+To run ReMatCh in a set of samples for MLST, either by providing the list of IDs/taxon name for download or the directory containing the sample forlders, the option `--mlst` needs to be provided with species name (same as in PubMLST) to be used in MLST determination.
+If more than one scheme is available for the species, the desired schema number should be passed to ReMatCh with the `--mlstSchemaNumber` option.
+A fasta file containing the MLST reference sequences (`-r`) is required, with the size of the flanking regions  enough to allow the alignment of one read (set with the opion `--extraSeq`).
+In our experience, the addition of 200nt upstream and downstream of the target region when using Illumina Miseq data (150nt reads), will have the desired effect, and these flanking regions will be ignored in variant calling, unless there is an INDEL affecting the target sequence.
+Alternatively the `--mlstReference` option can be used, telling ReMatCH to use the curated scheme for the MLST scheme, if available, as reference sequences with 200nt flanking the target regions, or the first alleles of each MLST gene fragment in PubMLST as reference sequences.
+As default, ReMatCh uses the consensus sequence "noMatter" in MLST determination, but this can be changed with the `--mlstConsensus` option.
+IF the option `--doubleRun` is used, ReMatCh can determine the MLST for the second run only, or for both runs, with the `--mlstRun` option.
+By default the MLST will be determined in both runs.
+The MLST results will be in the *mlst_report.*.tab* in the `--workdir`.

 Outputs